angelaLazar/oauth-tutorial/index.md

   ![](http://i.imgur.com/W0NxPjO.png)

-  If the user clicks **Authorize application**, then Github will call our callback URL (that we stated when we registered the app).
+  If the user clicks **Authorize application** Github will make a request to the callback URL.
 But we need setup a handler for `/callback`.

 1. Add a request handler for `/callback` after the default handler at the bottom of the page that will call a class named `Callback`